RichMeyers7424/Virtual-Machine-Config/README.md

 The Azure portal is located [here](https://www.portal.azure.com).

 In order to utilize some of the services in Azure, a resource group needs to be created.
-Resource groups store all resources that you are utilizing in Azure.
+Resource groups will store all resources that you are utilizing in Azure.
 This example will show how to deploy a Windows 10 virtual machine.

 <p align="center">
 <img src="https://i.imgur.com/iihvTfI.png" height="80%" width="80%" alt="Azure Resource Groups with circle"/>